 Ramyeon at Han River is part of the Yeouido experience, but making it the first task often pushes the picnic into a rushed rhythm.
 If the food decision comes before the base area feels stable, visitors can end up eating quickly, moving again, and rebuilding the setup twice.

-It usually works better to settle the mat first, read the light and crowd flow for a little while, and then add ramyeon once the outing has slowed into place.
+Settle the mat first, read the light and crowd flow for a little while, and then add ramyeon once the outing has slowed into place.
 That order makes the food feel like part of the picnic rather than the thing forcing the schedule.

 If you want to extend that slower Seoul mood into something more directly usable afterward, trying a K-style beauty profile is a natural next step.